Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/authors/skim/_index.md

 - Director
 ---

 Seungjin Kim is the Capt.
-James McCARTy, Jr. and Cheryl E. McCARTy Head of the School of Nuclear Engineering at Purdue University.
+James McCarthy, Jr. and Cheryl E. McCarthy Head of the School of Nuclear Engineering at Purdue University.
 He has over twenty years of experience in thermal-hydraulics experiments and analysis.

 ## Poistions Held:

 Capt.
-James McCARTy, Jr. and Cheryl E. McCARTy Head of the School of Nuclear Engineering, Purdue University, 2017 - Present
+James McCarthy, Jr. and Cheryl E. McCarthy Head of the School of Nuclear Engineering, Purdue University, 2017 - Present

 Professor of Mechanical and Nuclear Engineering, The Pennsylvania State University, 2016-2017